dondi314/InsightDataEngineeringSubmission/insight_testsuite/tests/test_5/README.md

     199.72.81.55 - - [01/Jul/1995:00:00:15 -0400] “POST /login HTTP/1.0” 401 1420

 I wanted to see how my program handled white spaces.
+It also tests what happens whenever the times are out of order.
+Notice it goes 13, 12, 14.